Category Archives: Opinion polls

 87 percent of republican women voted in 2012

-61 percent of republicans believe that Obama is a Muslim; 68 percent among republican women
+61 percent of Republicans believe that Obama is a Muslim; 68 percent among Republican women

 Women's rights most important for choosing a political candidate only ranked fourth by one person among republican women

-“Women’s rights most important for choosing a political candidate” only ranked fourth by one person among republican women
+“Women’s rights most important for choosing a political candidate” only ranked fourth by one person among Republican women

 Overall, 92 women ranked women's rights among first four priorities